CHAPTER FOURTEEN – Salt in Our Wounds

 "Where are you taking me?
 What are you going to do to me?"

 He stopped abruptly before a closed door, glancing at me as he opened it, revealing the room.
 There was a small, made up double bed squished in one corner and a toilet bowl positioned on the opposite wall.
 Between the two was a single barred window, allowing sunlight to stream in and make me squint after being held in near darkness for so long.
-James roughly pushed me in and closed the door behind me without a word.
+Bucky roughly pushed me in and closed the door behind me without a word.
 I stood motionless, listening as a secure bolt was locked in place.
 I'd traded one cell for another.

 I searched the room top to bottom and found nothing of use to aid in an escape.
 They'd obviously cleared it out before hand, not wanting to give me any excuse to fight back or escape – they wanted me isolated.
 I sat down on the edge of the bed, reaching for the nearest pillow so I could strip off the slipcover.
 I ripped the material into equal strips and then held a piece to my broken nose.